 If you don't have USB or CD/DVD, you can choose to create a recovery environment in Windows 10 or other systems with "Recovery Environment" feature.
 You can easliy select it at the next system startup.

 If you only want to restore individual files from the system image rather than the entire system, you can use “Explore Image” to mount system image as a virtual partition and copy data.

-If you want to deploy a system image to multiple computers simultaneously instead of performing manual restoration one by one, you can use AOMEI Image Deploy (supported by AOMEI Backupper TechPlus) to perform system deployment.
+If you want to deploy a system image to multiple computers simultaneously instead of performing manual restoration one by one, you can use AOMEI Image Deploy (supported by AOMEI Backupper Tech or TechPlus edition) to perform system deployment.